Monday, 20 January 2020

 From this point, you can proceed either forwards or backwards.

-For FORWARD, proceed to the next set (E to G)of 'POLITICAL PALINDROMES'.
+To proceed, go to the next set (E to G) of 'POLITICAL PALINDROMES'.

 GENERAL DIRECTIONS FOR WEB-EXPLORERS: